munificent/journal/_posts/2013-12-08-babys-first-garbage-collector.md

 }
 {% endhighlight %}

 That does the actual memory allocation and sets the type tag.
 We'll be revisiting this in a bit.
-Now, using that, we can write functions to push each kind of object onto the VM's stack:
+Using that, we can write functions to push each kind of object onto the VM's stack:

 {% highlight c %}
 void pushInt(VM* vm, int intValue) {